 The second possible case occurs when the XML entity is accompanied by encoding information, as in some file systems and some network protocols.
 When multiple sources of information are available, their relative priority and the preferred method of handling conflict should be specified as part of the higher-level protocol used to deliver XML.
-Rules for the relative priority of the internal label and the MIME-type label in an external header, for example, should be part of the RFC document defining the text/xml and application/xml MIME types.
-In the interests of interoperability, however, the following rules are recommended.
+In particular, please refer to [IETF RFC 2376] or its successor, which defines the text/xml and application/xml MIME types and provides some useful guidance.
+In the interests of interoperability, however, the following rule is recommended.